 Other features include up to13 x 9s of data durability, good performance with large objects, and resiliency and data integrity that survives a single site failure.

-Hybrid enterprise file sync and share provider Syncplicity has revealed plans to use Virtustream Storage Cloud to help meet its customers’ mobility and security needs.
+Hybrid enterprise file sync and share provider Syncplicity by Axway has revealed plans to use Virtustream Storage Cloud to help meet its customers’ mobility and security needs.

-"We are very excited about our collaboration with Virtustream, offering a complete hybrid EFSS [enterprise file synchronisation and sharing] solution enabling rapid large-scale deployments," said Syncplicity CEO Jon Huberman.
+"We are very excited about our collaboration with Virtustream, offering a complete hybrid EFSS [enterprise file synchronisation and sharing] solution enabling rapid large-scale deployments," said Syncplicity by Axway CEO Jon Huberman.

-"The combination of Syncplicity’s industry-leading hybrid EFSS solution with Virtustream’s highly secure and scalable storage cloud delivers unrivalled mobile access user experience anytime, anywhere and on any device, with the security and data residency compliance demanded by enterprises, while at the same time enabling IT infrastructure digital transformation initiatives and significant cost take out."
+"The combination of Syncplicity by Axway’s industry-leading hybrid EFSS solution with Virtustream’s highly secure and scalable storage cloud delivers unrivalled mobile access user experience anytime, anywhere and on any device, with the security and data residency compliance demanded by enterprises, while at the same time enabling IT infrastructure digital transformation initiatives and significant cost take out."